-The Lyft driving record check looks at:
+The Lyft background check looks for these issues

 - No more than three moving violations in the past three years (e.g. accidents, traffic light violations)

 - No major violations in the past three years (e.g. driving on a suspended license, reckless driving)